Trauma, Illness and Healing in a Toxic Culture

 Oct.
 16 @ 9:35 am - 1:35 pm

-Based on The Myth of Normal: Illness and Health in an Insane Culture, the title of Dr. Maté’s next book, expected April, 2022.
+Based on The Myth of Normal: Trauma, Illness and Healing in a Toxic Culture, the title of Dr. Maté’s next book, expected May, 2022.

 Half of North American adults suffer from chronic illness – a fact Western medicine views largely in terms of individual predispositions and habits.